 Packaging Logistics involves building up knowledge on packaging, from wrapping to delivery and use by the end consumer.
 This includes the ecocycle, information requirements, information systems, standards, choice of materials, new packages, recycling potential and design.
 Research is carried out in areas such as traceability, e-commerce, added value and the effects of the package on logistics.

-Industrial Design provides courses and projects in the core subject for the 5-year Industrial Design Programme.
-Research is focused on three main areas: meta qualities, i.e. the emotional dimensions of products and design elements, methods of communication with the user and in the creative work of the industrial designer, and the management of design in companies.
+Industrial Design provides courses and projects in the core subject of the 5-year Industrial Design Programme.
+Research is focused on three main areas: meta qualities, i.e. the emotional dimensions of products and design elements, methods of communication with the user and in the creative work of the industrial designer, as well as the management of design in companies.

 Machine Design is concerned with methods of product planning, product development and design, primarily for products based on mechanical principles.
 An integrated approach is taken to planning (market analysis, strategies, etc.), development and design, as well as the development and application of methods, techniques and tools, often computerized, to carry out specific operations.